What Is Latigo Leather?

 Traditionally, Latigo leather is a dark burgundy color, but you can also find it in shades of brown, black, and even tan.
 This type of leather is extremely hard and stiff

 Because it develops a beautiful patina over time, latigo leather is used for a variety of purposes, from riding tack to straps and belts.
 The natural aging process also makes it highly durable.
 It is waterproof, scratch-resistant, and supple, making it an excellent choice for clothing and accessories.

-Latigo leather is well-known from its durability. is the heaviest leather then other types of leather.
-Its is usually oiled or waxed after being tanned.
-This leather is very durable, and is an excellent choice for saddles.
-Latig, color of this type of leather is traditionally in burgundy.
+Latigo leather is well-known from its durability. is the heaviest leather than other types of leather.
+It is usually oiled or waxed after being tanned.
+This leather is very durable and is an excellent choice for saddles.
+Latig, the color of this type of leather is traditionally in burgundy.

 The leather is processed by oils make it soft and provide moisture to the leather

 Its high oil content and durability make it an excellent choice for riding gear, straps, belts, and more.
 It is often the most expensive leather on the market, so you may want to consider purchasing a more expensive piece made of latigo. .
 It is best for handbags and shoes.
 However, it is not recommended for saddles, headstalls, and utility belts.

 Latigo leather is a hard, rigid type of leather.
 It is difficult to tool because it is so stiff.
 Due to its vegetable tanned finish, it is stiff and can be very expensive.
 It is also not stamped-friendly and comes in red, tan, and dark brown